MLM-47/PowerBi-Projects/AnalyzingWalmartSales/README.md

 # Sales Analysis questions and Findings:
 ## 1. Which customer type brings the most sales?
--Using the stacked column chart it was observed that members generated more revenue as compare to normal customers.
+Using the stacked column chart it was observed that members generated more revenue as compare to normal customers.
 Mmebers generated 164,223.44% of the total revenue while normal customers generated 158,743.30 $ of the total revenue.

 ## 2. Which city has the highest VAT?
--Using the treemap, it was observed that Nayptyitaw had the highest VAT of 16.05% followed by Mandalay with a VAT of 15.23% and Yangon had the least VAT of 14.87%
+Using the treemap, it was observed that Nayptyitaw had the highest VAT of 16.05% followed by Mandalay with a VAT of 15.23% and Yangon had the least VAT of 14.87%

 ## 3. Which customer type pays the highest VAT?
--Using the area chart, it was observed that member customer paid the highest VAT(15.61) while normal customers paid the least VAT of (15.15)
+Using the area chart, it was observed that member customer paid the highest VAT(15.61) while normal customers paid the least VAT of (15.15)

 # Customer Analysis questions and Findings:
 ## 1. How many unique customer types does the data have?
--Using the card for visualization, it was observed that Walmart had 2 unique customer types
+Using the card for visualization, it was observed that Walmart had 2 unique customer types

 ## 2. How many unique payment methods does the data have?
--Using the card for visualization, it was observed that Walmart had 3 unique payment methods
+Using the card for visualization, it was observed that Walmart had 3 unique payment methods

 ## 3. What is the gender distrubution per branch?
-- Using the clusteredcolumn chart to visuliaze, it was observed that;
+Using the clusteredcolumn chart to visuliaze, it was observed that;

 - Branch A had more males(179) than females(161)